ONLYOFFICE/services4integration/nuxeo/README.md

 /app/nuxeo/install.sh -st latest -cu https://github.com/ONLYOFFICE/onlyoffice-nuxeo/releases/download/v2.0.0/onlyoffice-nuxeo-package-2.0.0.zip
 ```

+in order to be able to download nuxeo images, you need to specify data for authorizing the nuxeo private repository in the variables NUXEO_REPO_LOGIN and
+NUXEO_REPO_PASS

+In order to log in to nuxeo, you need to provide your application data from nuxeo online services.
+To do this, you need to log into your account (create a new one), specify your login in the `NUXEO_ONLINE_SERVICES_LOGIN` variable.
+Next, you need to create an application and specify its name in the `NUXEO_ONLINE_SERVICES_PROJECT` variable.
+You also need to create a token and specify it in the `NUXEO_ONLINE_SERVICES_TOKEN` variable

 After that, you can connect via SSH to the VM and check the progress of the script using the following command:
 ```
 sudo tail -f /var/log/cloud-init-output.log